craigthomas/RPiDayNightCamera/README.md

 Because the script requires direct access to the camera, you will also need to run it as root with `sudo`.

+In addition to the Raspberry Pi Camera, you will need the following Python packages installed:

+* numpy
+* matplotlib
+* opencv

 ## Running